-The Credit Union is exposed to variability in future interest cash flows on non-trading assets and liabilities which bear interest at a variable rate.
+The Credit Union is exposed to variability in future interest cash flows on non-trading assets and liabilities.
 The Credit Union uses interest rate swaps as cash flow hedges of these interest rate risks.

 14 DERIVATIVE FINANCIAL INSTRUMENTS (continued)

 Below is a schedule indicating as at 30 June, the periods when the hedged cash flows are expected to occur and when they are expected to affect profit or loss: